 These changes will likely be the first thing that catches your eye.
-The FDA is making these numbers bigger and bolder due to the fact that nearly 40 percent of American adults are obese.
+The FDA is making these numbers bigger and bolder due to the fact that nearly of American adults are obese.
 Obesity is linked to heart disease, diabetes, disease, stroke, and certain cancers.

 “When a consumer picks up a 16-oz. bottle of Coke, in the past the serving size would have been 2.5.
 Who drinks half a 16-oz.
 Coke and puts it away till tomorrow?
 No one!”
 Nighbert said.